About Us

 In 1969, Goodwill® opened its program doors to provide adults with severe disabilities a place to work.
 Participants in the Morse Business Center assisted the local business community with helping to create packaging for auto parts, computing equipment, and assembling medical items.
 As contracts dwindled, Goodwill® transitioned participants over to work within our E-commerce departments.
 Participants started by processing donated books in preparation for online sales as well as working in our retail stores.

-In the early 2000s, we opened Job Connection Centers in our retail thrift stores to provide a place where people seeking employment could have access to resources and training.
+In the early 2000s, we opened Career Centers in our retail thrift stores to provide a place where people seeking employment could have access to resources and training.
 This program is fully funded by Goodwill’s retail sales.
 As of today there are six Job Connection Center locations spread throughout Southern Arizona.

 • Tucson – 4 Job Connection Centers